Versal/versal.github.com/_posts/2012-11-16-jellyfish-introduction.md

 }
 {% endhighlight %}

-Second, write an interpreter provides the dependencies to the program:
+Second, write an interpreter which provides the dependencies to the program:

 {% highlight scala %}
 object SimpleInterpreter {